Create, protect and manage non-production databases with SQL Provision

 Central management of data movement

 Centralized management of data movement is essential if you wish to pass an audit of compliance for GDPR.
-You must be able to prove that you know what data exists in the databases you wish to copy, to which ‘sensitivity’ category it belongs and therefore how it needs to be protected, and then where that data goes, who has access to it, and how you dispose of it.
+You must be able to prove that you know what data exists in the databases you wish to copy, to which ‘sensitivity’ category it belongs and therefore how it is protected, and then where that data goes, who has access to it, and how you dispose of it.

 Fast database copying with a light storage footprint

 A traditional, manual process for distributing sanitized database copies is no longer ‘fit for purpose’.
 The process is not auditable, as discussed above, and it does not scale.
 When databases run into hundreds of gigabytes, or terabytes, in size, storage administrators must manage the file systems and prepare sufficient space on local servers, or on the SAN.
 With the backup-and-restore method, the process of copying each database is often too slow to support the team’s requirements, since making a single copy of a 500 GB database can take about 5 hours.

 If the business requires multiple, sanitized copies of large databases to be delivered to various parts of the business that need them, then a different approach is required.
 SQL Provision’s database copying component is SQL Clone, which exploits the existing virtualization technology within Windows to solve this DevOps problem.

 SQL Clone creates just one full database copy, called an ‘image’, and then we can create multiple clones from that image.
 Each clone has access to the data in the image, which is immutable, and only the changes made to a clone are stored locally.
 This means that even for databases that are TB’s in size, each copy, or clone, requires only tens of MB of local disk space, and creating one takes seconds, not hours.